cmac994/aeolus/README.md

 pressure change at semi-regular intervals.
 Frequent pressure collection is essential for estimating pressure change at intervals useful for assimilating meteorological observations into weather models.

-To run Aeolus on your android device download the file Aeolus.apk onto your smartphone.
+To run Aeolus on your android device download the file <u>Aeolus.apk</u> onto your smartphone.
 Note that to install the app you may need to enable unknown (3rd party) app installs in your device settings.